Frequently Asked Questions

 - Where can I get tested?

-- A list of the SalivaDirect designated labs is provided on our website and will be updated as they become available.
+- A list of the SalivaDirect designated labs who have granted us to share their details, is provided on our website.
 These laboratories may not be able to test individuals directly but can point you to facilities that are providing the test.
 We are continuing to work to develop testing partnerships that may be of use to you or your organization.
 We will make updates on this website as they become available.

 - Can schools get their students tested with SalivaDirect?
 How about other organizations?